GridGain-Demos/gridgain-kafka-replication-demo/README.md

 More information about WebAgent configuration can be found in the documentation: https://www.gridgain.com/docs/web-console/latest/web-agent-configuration

 Script downloads Kafka binaries if they are not in the package yet.

-## Prerequisites
-You have Docker installed.
-Please use this guide if you don’t have it yet: https://www.docker.com/get-started

 ## Start-up and verification
 After cloning the repository with demo or downloading it, run start.sh (from the directory with demo) to build and run all docker images.